Kos is a beautiful Greek island in the Dodecanese group. It is popular with all types of travelers and one of our favorite vacation destinations.

 Sightseeing in Kos

 - Ancient Agora of Kos: the ancient forum of the island

 - Archaeological Museum of Kos

-- Ancient Basilica of Agios Stefanos
+The Early-Christian Basilica of Agios Stefanos in Kos

 Activities in Kos